Love-P/Advanced-Process-Manager/README.md

 - Multiple threads within the same process should work independently.

 ## Explanation
 This test validates the Process Manager's capability to manage multiple threads within a process.
+It demonstrates how threads within a process can function independently, illustrating the concept of multi-threading.

 ![Thread Creation Test Multi](images/multi_thread_create.png)
 ![Thread Creation Test Multi Log](images/multi_thread_create_log.png)